-What made the game so much damn fun, though, was not only the challenge itself, but the hilarious characters that you faced with each progressing fight.
-Most of them are etched in my brain forever, probably because the stereotypes were so apparent.
-And I know I’m not alone.
-There are freaking shoes dedicated to this video game.
+What made the game so much fun, though, was not only the challenge itself but the hilarious characters that you faced with each progressing fight.

 14. Doc Louis

 Trainer Doc Louis frequently made Little Mac go for runs on a waterfront overlooking New York City — Mac was a Brooklyn guy?
 Queens? — and those training sessions were always accompanied by “inspiring” music that helped convey the special journey Mac was on.
 Yeah, I know, touching scene.
-But Doc made Mac wear a pink sweatsuit while the fat fuck rode ahead of him on a bicycle.
-Simply put, Doc Louis was an asshole.
-The only thing that man was good for was hitting “select” as many times as possible between rounds that would force his fist to pump faster, allowing for poor Little Mac to regain some stamina after getting pummeled to death by boxers nine times his size.
-And yes, that description sounds pretty gross the more you think about it.
+But Doc made Mac wear a pink sweatsuit while he rode ahead of him on a bicycle.
+Simply put, Doc Louis was a prick.

 13. Mr. Sandman

-Mr. Sandman was an unpredictable prick, making him a royal pain in the ass to fight.
+Mr. Sandman was an unpredictable dude, making him a royal pain to fight.
 Everything he did was very abrupt and his defense was like the 1985 Chicago Bears.
 This is usually where I fell apart and that’s exactly why he’s ranked nearly dead last.
 Oh yes, people took — and still take — this game very personally.

 12. Little Mac

 Little Mac’s three signature quotes to Doc were as follows:

 - He’s hurting me Doc!